 - Professional guides

-- Transportation back to your car at the end of rafting
+- Transportation back to your car at the end of the rafting trip

-- Lunch and dinner on day 1, breakfast on day 2
+- Lunch and dinner on day 1 and breakfast on day 2

 - All kitchen and cooking equipment